FirstFlush/skiptrace-client/README.md

-# Tracer CLI Client for Web Scraping Framework
+# WebWeaver CLI Client for Web Scraping Framework

-Tracer is a command-line interface (CLI) application, designed specifically to interact with the asynchronous web scraping framework.
+WebWeaver is a command-line interface (CLI) application, designed specifically to interact with the asynchronous web scraping framework.
 It offers a streamlined interface to command and query the scraping server, ensuring that you have direct control over the web scraping tasks right from your terminal.

 ## 🚀 Features